- Best Hotels in Madrid

 - San Lorenzo, San Cayetano and Virgen de la Paloma Festivals – These festivals all take place within close succession, mainly in Madrid’s historic center, over August 6-15.
 Locals often dress in traditional clothing, and there is much rejoicing, dancing and music in the streets.

 - Running of the Bulls San Sebastian De Los Reyes – The second most famous bull-run in Spain, after the San Fermin festival in Pamplona, is held in Madrid in late August.
 Participants wear red and white, and spill as much sangria as they drink while trying their luck outrunning the huge beasts.

 Madrid in September

 - Fiestas del Motin – Generally taking place over the first weekend of September, this festival features re-enactments of famous local mutinies.
 Each district in Aranjuez, just south of Madrid, depicts scenes of mutiny that are acted out by hundreds of residents.

 - Vogue’s Fashion Night Out – VFNO is an evening in mid-September that includes over 160 stores offering discounts on high-end merchandise, much of it focused on fashion.
-In addition to savings, participants can enjoy a glamourous night with champagne, a peak at the coming fashion trends and red carpet photo-ops.
+In addition to savings, participants can enjoy a glamorous night with champagne, a peek at the coming fashion trends and red carpet photo-ops.